-To understand that, you'd need to travel back in time couple decades (not literally!).
-You should travel back to November 20, 1980 and you'd see Mr. Gates launching the Windows 1.0
+To understand that, you'd need to travel back in time a couple of decades (not literally!).
+You should travel back to November 20, 1980, and you'd see Mr. Gates launching the Windows 1.0

 Why did it take the world by storms?
-The reason to that is, it was the first mass-produced operating system with a “graphical” interface.
+The reason for that is, it was the first mass-produced operating system with a “graphical” interface.

 Well graphical interface meaning, before the launch of Windows 1.0, the personal computers were primarily command-based.

 You had to type in commands, something like /copy d:// filename to folder e:/drive D. It's a rough example and not an actual command which was used, but it gives you the idea, doesn't it?